 The discharges shall be applied on each surface accessible in normal operation.
+5 measurements shall be performed in each surface.

 At least ten successive discharges shall be applied with a time interval between discharges of at least ten seconds on each point of application.
 The number of points of application on each surface will depend on the size of the instrument and shall be specified in the test report.